sr-exe/portfolio-website/README.md

 ## 🏆 Achievements

 - **BIOMARK Project** - participation in MSBTE State Level Project Competition 2025, Nagpur Region
-- Location-based authentication system with face recognition and fingerprint scanning.....
+- Location-based authentication system with face recognition and fingerprint scanning and project is ongoing.....

 ## 🛠️ Technologies Used